fengdai/FragmentMaster/README.md

    fragmentMaster.install(R.id.container, new Request(Home.class), true);
    ```

-   The first parameter of ```install()``` is your MasterFragment's container.
+   The first parameter of ```install()``` is the id your MasterFragment's container.
 All started MasterFragment will be added to this container.
-   The second parameter is the decription of the home MasterFragment.
+   The second parameter is a **Request** object which describes your home MasterFragment.
 The home MasterFragment will be started once the host MasterActivity is started.
    If the third parameter is true, the host MasterActivity will be finished when the home MasterFragment is Finished.

 3. PageAnimator